By using routing rules, you can change default Ares processes by having the system automatically skip or add steps to the basic Reserves process.

 Description |

-Moves requests from Psychology Dept to Awaiting Processing Psychology. |
+Moves requests from the Psychology Dept to Awaiting Reserves Processing - Psychology. |

 For this routing example to work properly, you would also have to create a custom queue named Awaiting Reserves Video Processing.